Mary Tavernini Dowling,

 CEO of the HHUP.

-Mary lives in Marquette with her husband Kevin, a retired Michigan State Police Sargent.
-She is
+Mary lives in Marquette with her husband Kevin, a retired Michigan State Police Sargent now working as Harbor Master of Marquette’s two marinas.
+Mary is

-a proud stepmother to Kevin’s two children, Tara (Ryan) Korslin who lives in Green Bay, and
+a proud stepmother to Kevin’s two children, Tara (Ryan) Korslin, a Physical Therapy Assistant and

-Patrick Dowling, a senior engineering student at Michigan Tech.
+Patrick Dowling, a recent Civil Engineering graduate from Michigan Tech.